omgpiu/effector-article/src/LessonThree/README.md

 ```

-You can rewrite these two sample above for split and events, but in would be more code and so hard for lazy guy as me.
+You can rewrite these two [Sample](https://effector.dev/docs/api/effector/sample) above for split and events, but in
+would be with more code and so hard for lazy guy as me.